windalft1/Panaderia/README.md

 ## Development in Replit

 ⚠️ **Note**: This is an Android application that cannot run directly in Replit's web environment.
 Replit does not support Android emulators.

-You can:
+### What You Can Do in Replit:
-- View and edit the source code
+- ✅ View and edit the source code
-- Modify layouts and resources
+- ✅ Modify layouts and resources
-- Manage the project structure
+- ✅ Manage the project structure
-- Review and refactor code
+- ✅ Review and refactor code
+- ✅ Validate project configuration with Gradle

+### What You Cannot Do in Replit:
+- ❌ Run the Android app (no emulator support)
+- ❌ Test UI functionality
+- ❌ Debug runtime behavior
+- ❌ Install or test APK files

 For actual testing and execution, use Android Studio on a local machine.